alexHlebnikov/markupBuilder2GIS/README.md

 `Markup` is the main folder of project.
 There are `modules`, `static` folder for static-files and templates of `pages`.
 Even module is a part of page, for example — «header».
-Even module has it's own temaplte, scss-files, js-files and images.
-Also it could has `ie` folder for scss files for ie9 and ie8 (For example: ie8.scss, ie9.scss).
+Even module has it's own temaplte, less-files, js-files and images.
+Also it could has `ie` folder for less files for ie9 and ie8 (For example: ie8.less, ie9.less).
 There are templates of pages in `pages` directory of markup.
-To create new page just create new file with the name of the page or dublicate _template.jade file.
+To create new page just create new file with the name of the page or dublicate _template.html file.

 Modules have to be included into the pages templates.
 Also modules could include other modules.